jdfr/MLM/README.md

 * Select a STL file, and define the parameters to configurate the multislicing engine.
 The toolchain comes with some utilities to crudely transform a 2.5D point cloud into a heightmap in STL format.
 * If the STL file is huge (millions of triangles), contour generation will be too slow.
 In that case, you can use the `splitter.exe` / `splitter`tool to define a partition grid, `cork` to actually perform the partition and the parameter `--load-multi` in the the main command line tool (`multires.exe` / `multires`) to do the slicing.
 * Use the multislicing engine (either through the AutoCAD plugin or the main command line tool) to do the slicing.
 Save in the appropriate format.
+Depending on the task at hand and the manufacturing technologies (for example, printing a shape of 1cm with a TPP printer), it might make sense to configure the engine to slice many small, overlapping regions (the same principle as Nanoscribe's stitching).
 * If the results were saved in a PATHS file `result.paths` and you built the pyclipper subproject (requires python), you can use `slicesViewer.bat example 2d file result.paths` in Windows or `./slicesViewer.sh example 2d file result.paths` in Linux to inspect the results.
 Substitute `2d` by `3d` to see the paths in 3d (requires mayavi).
 If the results are in other formats (DXF or GWL), use an appropriate application to open them.
 In `2d` mode, you can use the cursor arrows to navigate in Z, and zoom in and out to see small details.
 * You can manipulate the resulting PATHS files with the command line utilities, if necessary.
 * Afterwards, if you are going to print with a machine that accepts gcode, you need to convert the results in the PATHS files to gcode with the custom version of Slic3r, using a command line like this one: `perl slic3r.pl [other options] --import-paths result.paths x`.
 Make sure to read the usage notes from `perl slic3r.pl --help`.